Inflation eats into the buying power of your money, thus in effect 'decompounding' it. Understand how it works.

 Consider a situation where you invest Rs 1 lakh of your money in a deposit which earns you perhaps 6 per cent a year.
 At the same time, prices are also generally rising at the rate of 6 per cent a year.
 In such a situation, your compounding returns will just about keep pace with inflation.
 The actual amount will increase, but what you can do with it won't.
 So, for example, over 10 years, your Rs 1 lakh will become Rs 1.79 lakh.
 However, at the same time, on an average the things you could buy for Rs 1 lakh will also cost Rs 1.79 lakh.
 In effect, you have not become any richer.
 The purchasing power of your Rs 1 lakh is still 1 lakh.

 We all remember what things used to cost in the past - how someone earning Rs 10,000 a month was comfortably middle class 30 years ago.
 However, it's very hard for us to extend such extrapolations into the future.
 People think in nominal terms and the future impact of inflation is awfully hard to internalise.
-The real solution to this is that we should become a low-inflation economy, but since that's clearly not on the agenda, savers should always adjust for inflation.
+But savers should always adjust for inflation.
 If today Rs 2 crore sounds like the kind of money you'll want 20 years from now, then you might actually need to have about Rs 6.5 crore, assuming an inflation of 6 per cent.
 If you work backwards from there, you'll need to save about Rs 1.41 lakh a month if the returns expected are also 6 per cent.
-And if the expected returns are 9 per cent, then you will need to save a lot less - about Rs 1 lakh a month.
+If the expected returns are 9 per cent, then you will need to save a lot less - about Rs 1 lakh a month.